Malvatu Mauri

-The Malvatu Mauri (Bislama) (National Council of Chiefs) is a formal advisory body of chiefs recognised by the Constitution of the Republic of Vanuatu.
+The Malvatu Mauri (Bislama, adapted from the various Oceanic languages) (National Council of Chiefs) is a formal advisory body of chiefs recognised by the constitution of Vanuatu.

+According to chief Willie Bongmatur Maldo, "Mal" means chief, "vatu" means stone, island, or place, and "mauri" means something that is alive.

+The council was first established in July 1976 with 20 members, and Willy Bongmatur was its first chairman.

 Members of the Council are elected by their fellow chiefs sitting in district councils of chiefs.
 The Council plays a significant role in advising the government on all matters concerning ni-Vanuatu culture and languages.

-"Mal" means chief, "vatu" means stone, island, or place, and "mauri" means something that is alive.